Meet the Other Phone. Child-safe in minutes.

 In a collision, a child’s head can be thrown forward with great force in a forward-facing car seat because the body is held in place by the harness but the head and neck are not.
 An infant’s neck muscles are weak and their head is disproportionately big compared to their body, so this can cause serious injury.

-In a rear-facing seat, the force pushes the child into the seat, so the head neck and spine are protected, which reduces the risk of injury.
+In an extended rear-facing seat, the force pushes the child into the seat, so the head, neck, and spine are protected, which reduces the risk of injury.

 While they can be more expensive, keeping your child in a rear-facing position as long as you can will generally be safer for them, especially if you know you'll be driving a lot.
 It also depends on the size of your vehicle and how the seat is fitted.